salvadornm/cerisse/docs/quickrun.md

 ### PelePhysics

-This is the library that control chemistry
+This is the library that control chemistry integartion and reading chemistry.
-Is an approx 30 MB download, it wil expand to a folder 146 M, the install safe option will install version **23.03**
+It is an approx 30 MB download, it wil expand to a folder 146 M, the install safe option will install version **23.03**

-## Tutorial 1
+## Tutorial

 ### 1) Go to Problem Folder